randall-coding/music-festival-gpt/blog/write-up.md

 <bad output>

 If `matches.txt` has 10 bands, I'm only getting back the first band.
-This was strange to me as someone new to prompt engineering.

-After trying a few different fixes, I add the magic words *do not abridge the list* to the prompt regarding the final output.
-After adding this line, I was able to perform 12 successful runs in a row showing several correct band suggestions.
+After trying a few different fixes, I added the magic words *do not abridge the list* to the prompt regarding the final output.
+After adding this line, I was able to perform 12 successful runs in a row.
 We'll call that reliable enough for now.

 ### Mission 6: The final script

 Putting all the tools we made together, here is the final working script:

-**coachella.gpt**
+*coachella.gpt*
 ```
 tools: sys.read, sys.write, search-coachella, sys.http.html2text?, get-spotify-songs
 args: bands: A list of bands you like.